T Y P E O N E C A R E S

 S E N D A K I D T O T 1 D C A M P – S C H O L A R S H I P N O M I N A T I O N S

-Through donations and fundraising as part of the Type One Cares campaign, we are honored to provide full scholarships for local children with T1D to attend a week of residential camp at the Barton Center for Diabetes.
+Through donations and fundraising as part of the Type One Cares campaign, we are honored to provide scholarships for local children with T1D to attend a week of residential camp at the Barton Center for Diabetes.
 Selected candidates would choose a week based on Camp availability.

 Any interested camper, friend, community or family member may nominate a candidate for this life-changing opportunity by submitting an essay with the guidelines listed below.
 The T1D camper must be between the ages of 6 and 16, a New England resident and has the permission and approval of a guardian or parent.